 But once we got to the end of the road, the temptation came.
 What are the chances to come here again one day?
 Honestly, close to zero.
 Probably this is our only opportunity to see one of the most beautiful and pristine places left on Earth.

-The trip started with very early flight on a strange small four engines jet from Punta Arenas to the South Shetland island of King George.
+The trip started with a very early flight on a strange small four engines jet from Punta Arenas to the South Shetland island of King George.

-Nowadays the ship is still owned by the Russian Institute for Oceanology and is rented for most of the time to the Canadian travel company OneOcean for Antarctic and Arctic cruises.
+Nowadays the ship is still owned by the Russian Institute for Oceanology and is rented most of the time to the Canadian travel company OneOcean for Antarctic and Arctic cruises.